jhare/sgpt/README.md

 `sgpt "what is a minimal html5 document"`

 ```
-jhare@codysomenumber:~$ sgpt -p "what is a minimal html5 document"
+jhare@codysomenumber:~$ sgpt "what is a minimal html5 document"
 <!DOCTYPE html>
 <html>
  <head>